Guruprasad-OO7/STM32_Logic_Analyzer_BareMetal/README.md

-STM32 Logic Analyzer – Bare-Metal + Python Visualization
+STM32 Logic Analyzer – Bare-Metal + Python Visualization.

 This project is a simple yet powerful experiment in building a mini logic analyzer using an STM32 microcontroller programmed entirely at the register level (no HAL, no CubeMX) and visualizing the captured data in real time using Python and Matplotlib.